pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 <div style="margin-bottom: 5px;"></div>

 4. **Add Custom Events:** During the eye tracking recording, users may focus on specific furniture or parts of the room multiple times.
-By adding custom [events](/neon/basic-concepts/events) annotations corresponding to these areas or objects, you can create [sections](/enrichments/#enrichment-sections) for the enrichments to be performed.
+By adding custom [event](/neon/basic-concepts/events) annotations corresponding to these areas or objects, you can create [sections](/enrichments/#enrichment-sections) for the enrichments to be performed.
 This approach allows you to run each enrichment only on the portion of the recording where a certain object is present.
-For this tutorial, we used the following event annotations to run five Reference Image Mapper enrichments:
+For this guide, we used the following event annotations to run five Reference Image Mapper enrichments:
     - Desk: `desk.begin` and `desk.end`
     - TV area 1: `tv1.begin` and `tv1.end`
     - TV area 2: `tv2.begin` and `tv2.end`